Trustpilot

 Hotel Accommodation in Antigua

 • Join a reward scheme.
-Hotels.com's scheme for example, gives its members the opportunity to earn free nights accommodation and special discounts when booking.
+Hotels.com's scheme (part of Expedia Group) for example, offers its members the opportunity to earn free nights accommodation and gives special discounts when booking.
 This can be another great way to save money.
 Have a look at some of the online booking companies, note the deals being offered and sign up to one that works for you.

 • Hotel prices are generally cheaper when booking during low season (June-November).